Dance Video Index

 The Insect – From The Kingdom of Silk and Honey

-Solo by Furukawa Anzu, this is the fifth piece in her 'Anzu'ology' series.
+Solo by Anzu Furukawa, this is the fifth piece in her 'Anzu'ology' series.
 Furukawa, who believed that humans could be better understood by exploring creatures far removed from us, was fascinated by primordial life and often used a microscope she bought at a flea market in Russia.
 The first half of the work presents a catalogue of the insect world, while the second half uses insects as a metaphor to depict the human world.
 It premiered in Braunschweig in 1993, and has since been performed in various countries, including the Netherlands, Finland, and Brazil.
 The video is a compilation of highlights from the premiere to 1996.

--Anzu’ology: Anzu's Altas of Animals V- Performer(s)
+-Anzu’ology: Anzu's Altas of Animals V

 - Anzu Furukawa